 Zephyr’s use of devicetree has evolved significantly over time, and further changes are expected.
 The following are the general design goals, along with specific examples about how they impact Zephyr’s source code, and areas where more work remains to be done.

-Single source for all hardware information
+Single source for hardware information

 In-tree sample applications shall use aliases to determine which of multiple possible generic devices of a given type will be used in the current build.
-For example, the Blinky uses this to determine the LED to blink.
+For example, the Blinky sample uses this to determine the LED to blink.

 Example remaining work